new-AF/simple-merge-class-names/README.md

 ## Usage

-`mergeClassNames(...args)` is the single exported function from this package package.
+`mergeClassNames(...args)` is the single exported function provided by the package.

 ```jsx
 import { mergeClassNames } from "simple-merge-class-names";